kirmis/SER322_TeamProject/README.md

 Origin.
 The application allows users to browse through a library of video games.
 Users of different types (standard users, premium users, review users) will be able to login with a username and password.
-Additionally, the application allows users to search for different games and see information relating to games such as the developer of the game, publisher of the game, the genre of a game, etc.
+Additionally, the application allows users to search for different games and see information relating to games such as the developer of the game, publisher of the game, the genre of the game, etc.
 Lastly, review users have the ability to review games and post their reviews to the application so that other users can view them.